MusicScience37/cpp-plotly-plotter/doc/sphinx/src/examples/get_started/create_simple_plot.md

 file_format: mystnb
 ---

-# Create a Simple Plot
+# Create a Simple Scatter Plot

 This section shows how to create a simple plot using cpp-plotly-plotter library.